stat545ubc-2022/assignment-b3-HanqiuXu/README.md

 1. Add an input to choose color for the plot
 2. Add a download button to download the filtered data
 3. Place plots and table in separate tabs

+## Resourses

+I made this app based on the tutorial given by [Dean Attali](https://deanattali.com/blog/building-shiny-apps-tutorial/).

+Here is the [link](https://github.com/daattali/shiny-server/blob/master/bcl/data/bcl-data.csv) to the original dataset.